rubyonjets/jets/README.md

 ### Quick Start

-Want to quickly try jets out?
 You can generate a starter project and deploy to AWS Lambda with:

 ```sh
 jets new proj --starter